kotharismeet-3/Boilerpltes/README.md

 negotiating the first container from the resource manager.
 It also restarts the Application Manager container if a task fails.

+>Capacity Scheduler :-  Here a separate dedicated queue allows the small job to start as soon as it is submitted, although this is at the cost of overall cluster utilization since the queue capacity is reserved for jobs in that queue.
+This means that the large job finishes later than when using the FIFO Scheduler

+> Fair  Scheduler :- Here there is no need to reserve a set amount of capacity, since it will dynamically balance resources between all running jobs.
+Just after the first (large) job starts, it is the only job running, so it gets all the resources in the cluster

 ## Hadoop

 ### HDFS